-Protein is a macronutrient, one of three large molecules we get from food and need in large amounts—the others are fat and carbohydrates.
-We need to eat protein to maintain the structure of cells, hair, bones and connective tissue, for enzymes that digest food, for antibodies that keep the immune system functioning, for muscle strength and mass, and for energy.
+Protein is a macronutrient, one of three large molecules we get from food and need in large amounts.
+(The others are fat and carbohydrates.)
+We need to eat protein to maintain the structure of cells, hair, bones, and connective tissue; for enzymes that digest food; for antibodies that keep the immune system functioning; for muscle strength and muscle mass; and for energy.
 Each gram of protein you eat provides four calories of energy.

 Protein molecules are made up of smaller components called amino acids.
-They link together to make long strands, which then fold up to make large, three-dimensional structures that do everything from creating structural underpinnings in the body to catalyze reactions and transport other molecules within and between cells.
+Amino acids link together to make long strands.
+These strands fold up to make large, three-dimensional structures that do everything from creating structural underpinnings in the body to catalyzing reactions and transporting other molecules within and between cells.

-Everyone, from babies to seniors, men and women, need to consume enough protein.
-Compared to men, though, women are more likely to be consuming a less-than-optimal amount.
-Make sure you and your female clients know just how important protein is in the diet.
-It does much more than build big muscles.
+From babies to seniors and men and women, everyone needs to consume enough protein.
+Compared to men, though, women are more likely to consume a less-than-optimal amount.
+Make sure you and your female clients know just how important protein intake is.
+It does much more than aid in muscle growth.

-Protein is an essential component of muscles, but the protein you eat will mostly go to work strengthening the muscle mass you already have.
+Protein is an essential component of muscle tissue.
+Though, dietary protein will mostly go toward strengthening the muscle mass you already have.
 Protein in the diet builds lean muscle, the kind of muscle that gives women the bodies many of them crave: slender, tight, and lean.

-Trying to lose or maintain weight are common goals for your female clients.
-Protein is a crucial part of the diet for so many reasons, but especially for women trying to lose weight.
-Protein keeps you full and satisfied for a longer period of time than carbohydrates because they take longer to digest.
+Weight loss and maintenance are common goals for female clients.
+Protein is a crucial part of the diet for many reasons, especially for women seeking weight loss.
+Protein keeps you full and satisfied for a longer period than carbohydrates because they take longer to digest.

-High protein amounts at breakfast can be particularly useful.
-It helps to minimize cravings for snacks later in the day and helps you avoid the dreaded hangry mood.
+High protein consumption at breakfast can be beneficial.
+It helps to minimize cravings for snacks later in the day.
+It also helps you avoid the dreaded hangry mood.

 Is your client struggling to lose weight?
 Read this post on four big reasons weight loss can stall to help your client over the plateau.

-Being sick is no fun, and to stay healthy the immune system needs to function properly.
+Being sick is no fun.
+To stay healthy, the immune system needs to function correctly.
 This requires protein.
-Antibodies, key components of the immune system, are proteins.
-Avoiding the next cold going around feels great but also helps you stick with your workouts.
+Antibodies, critical components of the immune system, are proteins.
+Avoiding the next cold going around feels great and helps you stick with your workouts.

 Protein is structural.
 It provides the basic material for connective tissue, bones, hair, and nails.
-For women, bone health and density is important, especially as we age.
+Bone health and density are essential for women, especially as they age.
 Getting enough protein can keep bones strong and minimize the density loss that comes with aging.
 It also keeps hair and nails looking healthy and strong.

-Not all women need to count grams of protein.
-If your client has very specific fitness goals, or really struggles to balance macros or lose weight, counting can be useful.
-For the rest of us it may just take greater awareness to realize if we’re not getting enough protein:
+Not all women need to closely monitor their daily protein intake.
+Counting can be helpful if your client has very specific fitness goals or struggles to balance macros or lose weight.
+For the rest of us, it may just take greater awareness to realize if we’re not getting enough protein-rich food:

-Check out this post on the ISSA blog about protein myths to learn more about this important macronutrient and why it’s hard to get too much.
+Check out this post on the ISSA blog about protein myths to learn more about this vital macronutrient and why it’s hard to get too much.

-If you simply follow the government’s Recommended Daily Allowance, or RDA, for protein intake you’ll fall short.
-The RDA protein intake amount—just 0.8 grams per kilogram of bodyweight, or around 48 grams per day for a typical woman—is just 10 percent of daily calories.
-With this plan most of your calories would come from carbs and fat.
+If you follow the government’s Recommended Daily Allowance or RDA for protein intake, you’ll fall short.
+This protein requirement—0.8 grams per kilogram of body weight, or around 48 grams per day for a typical woman—is just 10 percent of your daily calorie intake.
+Most of your calories would come from carbs and fat with this plan.
 Technically, it’s enough for anyone who is sedentary, but it’s far from ideal.

-Most people go over the RDA, and the average American consumes about 16 percent of daily calories in the form of protein.
-(1) According to the Protein Summit Report, 16 percent of daily calories from protein is not too much, and in general Americans eat too little protein.
-(2) The Report states that at least doubling the RDA is recommended and safe.
+Most people go over the RDA.
+The average American consumes about 16% of daily calories in the form of protein.
+According to the Protein Summit Report, this is not too much, and, in general, Americans eat too little protein.
+The report states that at least doubling the RDA is recommended and safe.

-One way to make sure you are getting enough protein is to count the grams in everything you eat.
-Different sources have different recommendations, but generally 0.8 grams of protein per kilogram of body weight is the minimum.
-For women who are active or trying to lose weight, more is better.
+One way to ensure you are getting adequate protein is to count the grams in everything you eat.
+Different sources have different recommendations, but generally, the minimum is 0.8 grams of protein per kilogram of body weight.
+For women who are active or trying to lose weight, extra protein is better.